nick-vi/clean-resume/readme.md

 Rename data.json.example to data.json file in the project root with your personal information, work experience, projects, etc.

-> Note: Only the first two projects will be displayed in the projects section, so adding more than two is unnecessary.
+> In the projects section, only the first two projects will be displayed, so adding more than two is unnecessary.
+If the source type is 'mono,' it will display as 'Source' without brackets.
+For other types, such as 'client' or 'backend,' the type will be included in brackets, like 'Source (client)' or 'Source (backend).

 ```json
 {